Paul Roczek Award

 About

 Paul Roczek, who has taught at the Mozarteum since 1969 and is thus one of the longest serving professors, established the prize on the occasion of his retirement in 2015.
-Roczek is particularly committed to young artists.
-He was director of the International Summer Academy Mozarteum and has been chairman of the federal advisory board of "Musik der Jugend" (Prima la Musica and others) since 1996.
+Roczek is particularly committed to nurturing young talent.
+He was director of the Mozarteum International Summer Academy and has been chairman of the federal advisory board of "Musik der Jugend" (including the competitiong "Prima la Musica") since 1996.

 2023: ANDREAS SILES-MELLINGER

-He is a versatile violinist with Bolivian, German and Argentinian cultural heritage, born on 18 September 1998 in Cochabamba, Bolivia.
-His musical passion led him to the Instituto Laredo at an early age, where he laid his foundations in music and art from 2008 to 2012.
-He is currently studying violin at the renowned Mozarteum University Salzburg under the guidance of Klara Flieder and, from October 2023, also with Rainer Schmidt.
-His musical journey has taken him to countries such as Hungary, Greece, Germany and Japan, where his "Peace Memorial Concert" in honour of the survivors of the atomic bomb in Hiroshima in November 2017 was highly acclaimed.
+Andreas Siles-Mellinger is a versatile violinist with Bolivian, German and Argentinian cultural heritage, born on 18 September 1998 in Cochabamba, Bolivia.
+His musical passion led him to the Instituto Laredo at an early age, where he laid the foundations of his art from 2008 to 2012.
+He is currently studying violin at the renowned Mozarteum University Salzburg under the guidance of Klara Flieder and, since October 2023, also with Rainer Schmidt.
+His musical journey has taken him to countries such as Hungary, Greece, Germany and Japan, where his "Peace Memorial Concert" in honour of the survivors of the atomic bomb in Hiroshima, in November 2017, was highly acclaimed.
 Andreas was also part of the opening ceremony of the Salzburg Festival and performed as a soloist with the YM Orchestra at the Rising Stars of Classical Music.
 Andreas Siles-Mellinger has received worldwide recognition and acclaim for his passion and talent in music.
 With his unique fusion of cultural influences and musical styles, he remains a fascinating and captivating artist who pushes the boundaries of his craft with every performance.

-She began violin and singing lessons at the age of six and has been studying with Harald Herzl at the Mozarteum University since 2018.
-She has received numerous awards at national and international competitions and can look back on an extensive concert career: Performances have taken her as a soloist and chamber musician to venues including the Herkulessaal of the Munich Residenz, the Berlin Philharmonie, Shenzhen Hall and the Musikverein in Vienna.
+Laura Katharina Handler began violin and singing lessons at the age of six and has been studying with Harald Herzl at the Mozarteum University since 2018.
+She has received numerous awards at national and international competitions and can look back on an extensive concert career: Performances as a soloist and chamber musician have taken her to venues including the Herkulessaal at the Munich Residenz, the Berlin Philharmonie, Shenzhen Hall and the Musikverein in Vienna.
 She has performed as a soloist with the Salzburg Chamber Soloists, the Novosibirsk Philharmonic Orchestra and the Taurida International Symphony Orchestra St. Petersburg, among others.
 Laura Katherina Handler has also performed at festivals such as the LvivMozArt Festival in Ukraine, the Keshet Eilon Festival in Israel, the Schleswig Holstein Festival, the Allegro Vivo Chamber Music Festival, the Munich Music Festival Stars & Rising Stars and the 71st Festival of Young Artists Bayreuth.

 2021: LORENZ KARLS

-He started playing the violin at the age of four according to the Suzuki method, since 2016 he studied at the University Mozarteum in the Pre-College and then violin with Benjamin Schmid.
+Lorenz Karls started playing the violin at the age of four according to the Suzuki method, and began studying at the Mozarteum University in 2016, initially as a Pre-College student and later as a student of Violin Performance with Benjamin Schmid.
 He has already won numerous prizes at national and international competitions.
-As a soloist with orchestra he performed among others at the Mozartwoche Salzburg 2018 in the great hall of the Mozarteum Foundation with the Bergen Philharmonic Orchestra, WDR Funkhausorchester Cologne, with the Armenian State Symphony Orchestra and with the ECHO and Grammy Awards winning orchestra "Kremerata Baltica".
+As a soloist with orchestra he has performed at the Mozartwoche Salzburg 2018 in the Great Hall of the Mozarteum Foundation, and with such renowned ensembles as the Bergen Philharmonic Orchestra, the WDR Funkhausorchester Cologne, the Armenian State Symphony Orchestra and the ECHO and Grammy Awards winning orchestra "Kremerata Baltica".
 He plays a violin newly built especially for him by master violin maker Martin Schleske (built in 2017, Landsberg am Lech).

 2020: NATHAN AMARAL

-He studies in the class of Ester Hoppe and won the 2020 Paul Roczek Award.
-After multiple postponements due to the pandemic, his prize-winner concert was made up as part of the 2022 award ceremony.
+Nathan Amaral studied with Ester Hoppe and was the winner of the 2020 Paul Roczek Award.
+After multiple postponements due to the pandemic, his prize-winner concert was held as part of the 2022 award ceremony.
 He started violin lessons at the age of 12 in a social project that took children off the streets to learn music.
-Of the 200 or so children in the class, Nathan was the only one who went on to pursue music and pursue a career as a violinist.
-Amaral s a laureate of international competitions, including two-time winner of the biggest prize in Brazil, the Eleazar the Carvalho competition, the Weimar competition "the best to the key", the Vienna Classical Prize, the Cima Internatition Violin Competition, the Ruggero Ricci Violin Competition at the Mozarteum and the Waslau Burkowsky Competition.
+Of the 200 or so children in the class, Nathan was the only one who went on to study music and pursue a career as a violinist.
+Amaral has celebrated success at a number of international competitions, including two-time winner of the biggest prize in Brazil, the Eleazar de Carvalho competition, the Weimar competition "Die Besten zum Schluss", the Vienna Classical Prize, the Cima International Violin Competition, the Ruggero Ricci Violin Competition at the Mozarteum and the Waslau Burkowsky Competition.

 2019: YUKIKO UNO

-She studied with Rainer Schmidt at the Mozarteum University and in 2019 has already been a finalist and laureate of the legendary Queen Elisabeth Competition in Brussels and the Oleh Krysa International Violin Competition in Ukraine, where she was described by jury chairman Oleh Krysa as a "violinist with a sound of crystal and pure soul."
+Yukiko Uno studied with Rainer Schmidt at the Mozarteum University and as of 2019 was already a finalist and prizewinner of the legendary Queen Elisabeth Competition in Brussels and the Oleh Krysa International Violin Competition in Ukraine, where she was described by jury chairman Oleh Krysa as a "violinist with a sound of crystal and pure soul."
 Numerous other competition successes in the past testify to the great talent of the Japanese violinist, who has established herself both as a soloist with renowned orchestras and in chamber music.

 2018: MUHAMMEDJAN SHARIPOV

-He studies at the Mozarteum University with Harald Herzl.
-In 2017, the violinist, who comes from Uzbekistan, won the internal Mozarteum violin competition "Concorso Ruggiero Ricci."
+Muhammedjan Sharipov studied at the Mozarteum University with Harald Herzl.
+In 2017, the Uzbekistani violinist won the "Concorso Ruggiero Ricci", a competition for violinists studying at the Mozarteum.
 Sharipov has also won several awards at international competitions, including the Arthur Grumiaux Violin Competition in Belgium (3rd prize) and the "Remember Enescu" Violin Competition in Romania (1st prize).

 2017: HARUNA SHINOYAMA